priyas13/ocaml-irmin/ppx-ocaml-4.06-irmin-1.4.0/README.md

 (7) For using Atom.t please use it directly instead of naming it as elt or atom or anything else.

-# I will keep updating the ppx so please use the most recent version on github.
+## I will keep updating the ppx so please use the most recent version on (my github)(https://github.com/priyas13/ocaml-irmin/tree/master/ppx-ocaml-4.06-irmin-1.4.0).